 The Parliamentary Assembly of the Council of Europe or PACE is the oldest parliamentary assembly in Europe.
 Its first session was held on 10 August 1949.
 The task of the Council of Europe is to protect the fundamental values of its member states: human rights, the principle of the rule of law, and democracy.

 Plenary session of the PACE meets four times a year: in January, April, June and September or October.
 The most important documents the plenary session works with are around 160 legally binding agreements and conventions, and recommendations to the governments of member countries in basic issues of society.
-The official languages of the Assembly are English and French; German, Russian and Italian are also used as working languages.
+The official languages of the Assembly are English and French; German and Italian are also used as working languages.

 Members of the Riigikogu Delegation to the PACE take part in the work of specialised committees.
 There are nine such committees: